Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 Even the name is manufactured.
 Karenga took the Swahili word “kwanza” (meaning “first”) and added an extra “a” to make it seven letters long—one for each child present at the first celebration.
 The word “Kwanzaa” does not exist in Swahili.

-The Later Sanitization
+Later: The Calculated Sanitization

-As Kwanzaa gained mainstream acceptance, Karenga quietly revised his messaging.
 In his 1997 book Kwanzaa: A Celebration of Family, Community, and Culture, he claimed that:

 “Kwanzaa was not created to give people an alternative to their own religion or religious holiday.”

 This directly contradicts his own statements from the 1960s.
-He explicitly created Kwanzaa as an alternative to Christmas—as a weapon against “White religion.”
+He explicitly created Kwanzaa as an alternative to Christmas — as a weapon against “White religion.”

 The sanitization worked.